jehrlich/postman-contract-test-generator/README.md

     * All parameters, schemas, and responses have `description` and `example` provided for every field
     * `Servers` are defined
     * User-defined governance settings configured in the *enviroment*
-* Build schema test array
+* Build an array of tests for each endpoint in the OAS
 * Loop through every test in the array and submit the request to the API
 * Validate status code and response body schema against OAS

-## Schema Test Definition
+## Test Definition
-For every path defined in the Open API Spec, a `json` object will be created in the following format to define the schema test:
+For every path defined in the Open API Spec, a `json` object describing a Postman test will be created in the following format:

 ```
 {